Therapeutic Massage

 Because you work hard

 Repetitive activities contribute to strain injuries, muscle imbalances and chronic pain.
 I often address ‘upper body crossed syndrome’, a postural imbalance that affects the neck, shoulders, and upper back muscles.
 Tightness and weakness in specific muscles lead to a forward head posture and rounded shoulders.
 Similar to the above scenario, a ‘lower crossed syndrome’ is a postural imbalance that affects the hips, pelvis, and lower back muscles.
-Both conditions are associated with prolonged sitting, standing, and poor posture.

 Because you’re at the office